Garden Together Days at Wild Knoll Foundation Garden

 11am - 2pm

-Wild Knoll Foundation Garden
+Self-guided tours of Wild Knoll Foundation Garden

 A public art project by residency alum Carly Glovinski ‘21, inspired by writer May Sarton, and a short walk from the Surf Point building.
 The garden will serve as a stage for artist Tory Fair’s kinetic, life-sized sculptures of sunflowers in this one-day-only installation.
 Flower arrangements from the garden will be made throughout the day and available for a suggested donation of $15.